 - Spread the cake batter in the prepared cake pan.
 Use your original dry-ingredients bowl to combine the dry topping ingredients with a fork.
 Mash in the butter with your fork, fingertips, or a pastry blender.
 Scatter the topping over the batter.

 - Bake the cake until the top is golden brown and the tester inserted into center comes out clean, about 35-55 minutes (in a convection oven).
+(Update: the cake baked for 35 minutes in a 9×9 metal pan on convection.)
 Cool the cake in the pan on a rack for 5 minutes.
 Run the spatula around the edges of the cake to loosen it, then lift out onto a cooling rack.